l00sy4/ShellterSkelter/README.md

 > This won't encrypt the payload, it will just transform it into an array of UUIDs.
 Again, the deobfuscation function will be written in the `output.cpp` file.

 ```
-.\ShellterSkelter payload.bin output.cpp XOR NONE
+.\ShellterSkelter payload.bin output.cpp XOR 32 NONE
 ```
-> The payload won't be obfuscated, just encrypted using XOR.
+> The payload won't be obfuscated, just encrypted using XOR with a 32-byte (256-bit) key.
 The payload will be written into the `output.cpp` file alongside the key and decryption function.

 Supported encryption types:
 - NONE: in this case the payload will only be obfuscated
 - XOR
 - AES: implemented using tiny-aes
+- RC4: implemented using SystemFunction032

 Supported obfuscation types:
 - NONE: in this case the payload will only be encrypted